34 Comments

 This is great!
 Thank you.
 I recently gave a presentation to peers in the CCRC where I live about Hanukkah, and began not quite as "in the beginning" as you did with patriarchs etc., but more as tribes who coalesce and became a kingdom and went to the destruction of 70CE and the Romans renaming Judea.
 People were so appreciative; Jewish history is long and complex!
 Now I have the second half available to me from your writing!
 I also began with 4 points that any discussion of Jews should keep in mind: Judaism is a religion, Jews is a peoplehood; History-Jews live their history--historical events remembered and incorporated into who we are; Diversity--we have small numbers but much diversity in all arenas of our existence;-- so that all answers to questions begin with "it's complicated" or "it depends."
 I agree with you--knowing our history IS an existential issue for us in our time.

 Hi!
-Thank you for such a competitive detailed history of our history.
+Thank you for such a comprehensive detailed history of our history.
 I am a Bukhran Jew.
 My Momo (mother) came to the U.S. in Jan 1979.
 She was 18.
 She escaped with my bibi and bobo (grandmother and grandfather).
 2 aunts, 3 uncles and 2 cousins

 I plan to write about our history.
 I have a great aunt and 2 great uncles and cousins that stayed in Iran and are still there today.